Profile information

 Our program offers a unique chance to delve into the world of women's cooperatives, explore the art of backstrap weaving, uncover the vibrant tapestry of Mayan culture, and connect with some of the skilled weavers of Guatemala.

-We are looking for motivated people ready to volunteer onsite in Quetzaltenango for at least a one-month commitment.
+We are looking for creative, motivated people to volunteer with us for three weeks or more.

 - Sales/E-commerce